 How will I look after surgery?

 The results of the eyebrow lift procedure are generally favorable, and patients are happy with the results no matter which of the two surgical methods was applied.
 Patients will see just how much they have aged due to the sagging and wrinkling of their forehead just by looking at their renewed appearance post-surgery.
 Forehead lifts do not magically stop time for you, but you can significantly delay the aging process by undergoing this procedure and perhaps doing it again after several years.
-Dr. Hall and Dr. Wrye are experts in eyebrow lift surgery located in Reno, Nevada, call us now for free consultation 775-284-8296.
+Dr. Hall and Dr. Wrye are experts in eyebrow lift surgery located in Reno, Nevada, call us now for consultation 775-284-8296.